Information for Researchers: Supporting Physicians & Clinicians

-To better position the alliance for success in expanding the number of both investigator-initiated clinical research trials and industry-sponsored clinical trials, the alliance will begin using a new, joint (WSU & PHP) local IRB, and, for industry-sponsored clinical trials, one or more commercial IRBs.
+To better position the alliance for success in expanding the number of both investigator-initiated clinical research trials and industry-sponsored clinical trials, the alliance will begin using a new, joint local IRB, and, for industry-sponsored clinical trials, one or more commercial IRBs.

-The membership of the new joint local IRB will consist of scientists from Boonshoft School of Medicine, WSU technical experts, PHP clinicians and non-scientific members.
+The membership of the new joint local IRB will consist of scientists from Boonshoft School of Medicine, WSU technical experts, Premier clinicians and non-scientific members.

 New Clinical Trials/Studies

-Effective January 1, 2012, all new IRB applications will be reviewed by the joint (WSU & PHP) local IRB.
-The Mimai Valley Hospital (MVH) Clinical Research Center will assist investigators with the submission process.
-At this time, the IRB submission process for Good Samaritan Hospital (GSH) will remain the same as it has been in the past.
+Effective January 1, 2012, all new IRB applications will be reviewed by the joint (Wright State and Premier) local IRB.
+The Miami Valley Hospital (MVH) Clinical Research Center will assist investigators with the submission process.
+At this time, the IRB submission process for Good Samaritan Hospital will remain the same as it has been in the past.

 Existing Clinical Trials/Studies